Skip to main content

 The project

-This couple had been living in the 15th arrondissement for ten years.
-Their children had left home, and they wanted to move closer to central Paris to enjoy the cultural life, galleries, restaurants and the ability to walk to work (Republique for one, Bastille for the other).
+This couple had lived in the 15th arrondissement for ten years.
+With their children grown and gone, they wanted to move closer to the centre for its cultural life, galleries and restaurants, and to be able to walk to work, Republique for one, Bastille for the other.

-The Marais had always been their favorite neighborhood.
-But their concern was specific: buying in a neighborhood that had become too touristic, ending up with nighttime noise and Airbnbs on the landing.
-Their request was therefore paradoxical on the surface: a property in the heart of the Marais, but in a quiet residential environment.
+The Marais had always been their favourite neighbourhood, but they had one specific worry: buying somewhere too touristy and ending up with night-time noise and Airbnbs on the landing.
+Their brief was, on the face of it, a contradiction: a flat in the heart of the Marais, yet quiet and residential.

 The search strategy

 Sophie Riviere knows the Marais street by street.
-She immediately ruled out the high-traffic thoroughfares, rue de Rivoli, rue des Rosiers, rue Vieille-du-Temple on the bar side, to focus on the residential pockets that tourists overlook: the Archives-Haudriettes area, the streets around the Place des Vosges on the east side, and the Blancs-Manteaux micro-neighborhood.
+She ruled out the busy thoroughfares at once, rue de Rivoli, rue des Rosiers and the bar end of rue Vieille-du-Temple, and concentrated on the residential pockets tourists overlook: the Archives-Haudriettes area, the streets east of the Place des Vosges, and the Blancs-Manteaux micro-neighbourhood.

-The decisive criterion was orientation: a courtyard-facing apartment, which radically cuts street noise.
-In the Marais, where 17th and 18th-century buildings form enclosed blocks with planted courtyards, this type of property exists, but it sells quickly and often off-market.
+The decisive criterion was orientation.
+A courtyard-facing flat cuts street noise dramatically.
+In the Marais, where 17th and 18th-century buildings form closed blocks around planted courtyards, such properties exist, but they sell fast and often off-market.

-Sophie activated her network of agents and notaries in the neighborhood.
-Over the 9 weeks of searching, 8 properties were visited, including 3 as previews before public listing.
-The selected property was one of these off-market deals, offered by a notary in the 4th who was managing an amicable sale between ex-spouses.
+Sophie drew on her network of local agents and notaries.
+Over the nine-week search she viewed eight properties, three of them as previews before public listing.
+The chosen flat was one of these off-market deals, offered by a notary in the 4th handling an amicable sale between ex-spouses.

 The property found

-The apartment offered a 24 sqm living room with a period marble fireplace, two bedrooms of 14 and 12 sqm, a recently refitted open kitchen, and a shower room.
+The flat had a 24 sqm living room with a period marble fireplace, two bedrooms of 14 and 12 sqm, a recently refitted open kitchen and a shower room.
 The exposed beams and Hungarian herringbone parquet were original.
-The energy performance rating showed an E, penalized by single glazing and the absence of wall insulation, a typical issue in the historic buildings of the Marais.
+The energy rating was E, dragged down by single glazing and the lack of wall insulation, a common failing in the old buildings of the Marais.

 The co-ownership of 12 units was exclusively residential (no commercial premises on the ground floor), with contained charges of 250 euros/month.
 The building rules explicitly prohibited short-term tourist rentals.